 |Type of Deposit accepted||Term|

 Maximum: 60 months

 |Directors: (3 directors)||Company formation|

 After DIN & DSC Name approval and rest incorporation Documents form filing.

 The members of the Nidhi company can borrow at a cheaper rate from its own company at a cheaper rate as compared to the borrowing from banks.
 This is one of the major benefit to the members at in their difficult time or when they are in need.

-One of the objectives of Nidhi company to encourage saving among the members of the company and thus to achieve mutual benefit the Nidhi Company lend and borrow money from its members only.
+One of the objectives of Nidhi company registration to encourage saving among the members of the company and thus to achieve mutual benefit the Nidhi Company registration lend and borrow money from its members only.

 Borrowing and lending to known persons i.e its members, where the procedure is fixed, is much less complex than dealing with banks.
-A Nidhi Company allows its members to expose the potential of their money and gain at lower interest rate when they are in need of money themselves.
+A Nidhi Company registration allows its members to expose the potential of their money and gain at lower interest rate when they are in need of money themselves.